 Healing Leaky Gut to Reduce Symptoms of Rheumatoid Arthritis

 Leaky gut is associated with many autoimmune diseases and other chronic diseases which have an inflammatory component.
-It’s commonly stated that 80% of your immune system resides in your gut which is impressive and very surprising when you first come to learn this.
-However, there is much more to your gut than its immune system role including; digestion & nutrient absorption (of course), waste processing and removal, water conservation, rapid elimination of dangerous toxins and/or pathogens (diarrhoea and vomiting for example), destruction of parasites and pathogenic bacteria prior to any immune response, and much more.
+It’s commonly stated that 80% of our immune system resides in our gut which is impressive and very surprising when you first come to learn this.
+However, there is much more to our gut than its immune system role including; digestion & nutrient absorption (of course), waste processing and removal, water conservation, rapid elimination of dangerous toxins and/or pathogens (diarrhoea and vomiting for example), destruction of parasites and pathogenic bacteria prior to any immune response, and much more.

 It therefore becomes obvious that the gut plays the largest role in a person’s health and freedom from or susceptibility to chronic disease.
 Not only because it controls how we absorb our energy and nutrients from food but also because if its function is impaired, it directly compromises our immune system and facilitates the development of chronic diseases such as rheumatoid arthritis.

-It’s imperative that you look after your gut if you wish to have long-term good health and freedom from chronic diseases.
-To do this you need to follow some basic guidelines as best you can, throughout your life.
+It’s imperative that we look after your gut if we wish to have long-term good health and freedom from chronic diseases.
+To do this we need to follow some basic guidelines as best we can, throughout our life.
 If you already suffer from a chronic disease then it becomes even more critical to adopt a lifestyle that incorporates these guidelines.

 - Reduce or preferably eliminate all added sugar in your diet.
 Consume only sugar that is naturally present within the whole foods that you eat.
-To help with this process you can use a small amount of sweetener such as stevia or xylitol as a replacement.
-Sugar (particularly fructose and High Fructose Corn Syrup) causes inflammation, feeds cancer and encourages the growth of candida and parasites.
-Sugar, particularly HFCS is a major (if not the main) contributor to obesity and weight gain in general.
+To help with this process you can use a small amount of date sugar as a replacement.

 - Avoid antibiotics unless absolutely necessary or unless you are following the Antibiotic Protocol for Rheumatoid Arthritis.
 Also avoid taking NSAIDS, antacids, flu remedies and other painkillers if possible, try to use natural alternatives instead for example; turmeric, ginger, cherries, birch bark (tea) and many others.